oat-sa/taohub-articles/forge/Data abstractions/data-abstractions-26.md

 Result storage abstraction
 --------------------------

 The choice of a Result Storage implementation is done by configuring a Result Server.
-Each delivery is configured with one result server.<br/>
+Each delivery is configured with one result server.

 This happens in the back office user interface respectively into the “Result Servers Management” and “Delivery” tabs.